aciccarello/ciccarello.me/_posts/recipes/2021-04-29-cream-cheese-slow-cooker-chicken.md

 * 1 can of corn (drained)
 * 1 can of black beans (drained)
 * 2 cans of diced tomatoes
-* 1 packet of dry powdered ranch dressing
+* 1 packet of dry powdered ranch dressing (1 oz or 2 tablespoons)
 * 1 block of cream cheese
 * 1.5 cups of uncooked rice
 * 1 romaine heart